tparchman/F21_BIOL792_coursepage/week7_pythonII/python_2_primer.md

 - We then put a conditional statement to print something only if that condition is met.
 - `%` is the modulo operator.
 It returns the *remainder* of division.
 So 10%10 = 0, 20%10 = 0, etc., but 5%10=5.

+# Incrementing with loop iteration (e.g., `ctr += 1`)
 ### While looping through data structures, we will often want to use an incrementer or counter, to keep track of how far we have gone, how far we should go, or how many times we have encountered a particular object.
-The `+=` tool from last week can be very helpful for this.
+The `+=` operator can easily, and often is, used for this.

+### Here is an example of how to simply increment a counter to keep track of how far you have gone through a list.
+If you start with zero, you will essentially be tracking correct list indices (because the first list element is 0)

+    List=['1','2','3','4','5','6','7','8','9','10']
+    CTR = 0
+    for Num in List:
+        print("List index is :", CTR)
+        CTR += 1

+### Below is some more detailed use of incrementers.
+Here we are incrementing (adding plus one) each time we encounter a specific character.
+The below code is simply counting the number of bases (A, T, C, and G) in a DNA sequence.
+Notice here and above that initializing incrementers set to zero before entering a for loop is good control.

     num_a = 0
     num_c = 0
     num_g = 0